Interior Finish Calculator Hub: Choose a Tool

 - Measure floor area and note alcoves and fixtures.

-- Choose layout pattern (straight vs diagonal) and plan waste.
+- Choose layout pattern and plan waste.

-Use the Tile Calculator.
+Use the Tile Calculator and Tile Cost Calculator.

 Installing Laminate Flooring in an Irregular Room